REFEDS/MRPS/mrps.md

 The right to use a URI in an entityID SHOULD be established in one of the following ways:

-* A Member demonstrates the right to use the host part of a URL by means of domain validation [[#5.5](#55-domain-validation)].
+* A Member demonstrates the right to use the host part of a URL by means of domain validation (see [5.5 Domain Validation](#55-domain-validation)).
-* In the case of multi-tenanted providers, such as software-as-a-service or cloud-hosted solutions, **all** of the following apply:-
+* In the case of multi-tenanted providers, such as software-as-a-service or cloud-hosted solutions, ALL of the following apply:-
   1. The format of an entityID is well-known and contains a unique identifier for each specific tenant.
 Such an identifier could be contained within the path or query subcomponents of a URL, or as a unique subdomain of the domain name identified in the host subcomponent;
   2. There is reasonable certainty that the unique identifier for a tenant is both persistent and is not reassigned; and
   3. The tenant's unique identifier can be directly associated with the Federation Member in one of the following ways:
      * The solution provider has a lookup or API service that returns either the canonical name of the Member or a domain name the Member has the right to use; or
-     * A Registered Representative of the Member attests to the Member's right to use the entityID; and can demonstrate operational control of the tenant by means of login to a protected resource that displays both the tenant’s unique identifier from the entityID, as well as the canonical name of the Member or a domain name the Member has the right to use.
+     * A Registered Representative of the Member attests to the Member's right to use the entityID; and can demonstrate operational control of the tenant by means of login to a well-known protected resource that displays both the tenant’s unique identifier from the entityID, as well as the canonical name of the Member or a domain name the Member has the right to use.

 #### 5.3 Scope Format

 For Identity Provider entities, scopes MUST be rooted in the DNS domain name space, expressed in lowercase.
 Multiple scopes are allowed.

-The right to use a particular scope SHALL be established by means of domain validation [[#5.5](#55-domain-validation)].
+The right to use a particular scope SHALL be established by means of domain validation (see [5.5 Domain Validation](#55-domain-validation)).

 Regular expressions representing multiple scopes MAY be used, but all DNS domains covered by the expression SHALL be included in checks by the Federation Operator for the member's right to use those domains.
-For these checks to be achievable by the Federation Operator, the set of DNS domains covered by the regular expression MUST end with a domain under a public suffix - that is, a literal '.', followed by at least two DNS labels separated by literal '.'s (representing a domain to be validated as "owned" by the entity owner), and ending with a '$' anchor (e.g. `(foo|bar)\.example\.com$`).
+For these checks to be achievable by the Federation Operator, the set of DNS domains covered by the regular expression MUST end with a domain under a public suffix — that is, a regular expression consisting of a literal '.', followed by at least two DNS labels separated by literal '.'s (representing a domain to be validated per [5.5](#55-domain-validation)), and ending with a '$' anchor (e.g. ``(foo|bar)\.example\.com$`` for two subdomains under `example.com`).

 #### 5.4 Entity Validation